Chris35Wills/Chris35Wills.github.io/_posts/2020-5-13-regex_python.md

 ---
 layout: post
-title: Using regex to concatenate elements of a string
+title: Using regex to select elements of a string with python
 categories: python
 ---